Written by Support InfoBridge

 The message you will notice is: Unable to receive folder notification events, Exchange server down?

 This indicates that the Synchronizer is trying to open more connections than Exchange / Office 365 is allowing.
-Follow this KB article to solve this Throttling issue.
+This is called throttling.

 Please note that Office 365 is not included in that article.
 The reason behind this: Office 365 has no options or possibilities to influence the number of connections to Office 365.
 It is a set value, locked on 20 connections per user.

 Exchange Server Down?

 The ‘Exchange Server Down?’ message is usually caused by Exchange throttling.
 This article provides some background information, explanation of new settings and recommendations.